tailcallhq/tailcallhq.github.io/docs/directives/expr.md

 }
 ```

 In this example, the `@expr` directive dynamically generate an `Emails` object based on the provided template data.
-The placeholders within the template (`{{value.workEmail}}` and `{{value.personalEmail}}`) gets replaced with the actual values specified in the `User` type, allowing for dynamic content generation while still adhering to the schema's structure.
+The placeholders within the template (`{{.value.workEmail}}` and `{{.value.personalEmail}}`) gets replaced with the actual values specified in the `User` type, allowing for dynamic content generation while still adhering to the schema's structure.